What MARAM practice guidance is being developed?

 - identifying and responding to young people using family violence in the home and in intimate partner/dating relationships (recognising young people using violence often experience family violence risk).

-This new practice guidance will support workforces prescribed under the MARAM Framework to respond to children and young people as victim survivors in their own right and support their wellbeing in the context of family violence.
-The guidance will support professionals to respond to young people using violence with a trauma and violence-informed, and age and developmental stage lens.
+This new practice guidance will support workforces prescribed under the MARAM Framework to respond to children and young people as victim survivors in own their own right and support their wellbeing in the context of family violence.
+The guidance will also support professionals to respond to young people using violence with a trauma and violence-informed and age and developmental stage lens.
 The practice guides and tools are anticipated for release in 2023.

 What has been achieved so far?